Shuyib/Phylogenetic-tree-study/README.md

 A: These are common bioinformatic metrics that can enable us to find out the origin of a DNA we don't know the origin of.
 Higher GC content could mean contamination of a sample with a microbe.
 For most organisms its about 50 percent with some exceptions in some areas.
 Read [more.](https://rosalind.info/glossary/gc-content/)

 Q: What are Kmers?
 A: A nucleotide sequence of a certain length.
-Read more [here](https://www.biostars.org/p/286438/) & [here.](https://rosalind.info/glossary/k-mer-composition/)
+Read more [here](https://www.biostars.org/p/286438/) & [here.](https://rosalind.info/glossary/k-mer-composition/) They are important for the read assembly problem that is, moving from small reads then bringing them together using graphs.

 Q: What are motifs?
 A: patterns/regions which are conserved over evolutionary time and are presumed to be important in function / biologically important region of a protein.
 N.B the sequences we are using are especially crucial for searching for these regions which we can study further.